WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 Warning: I have not tested any of the instructions in this section.
 I am simply repeating information that I have learned from WPDOS documentation and from expert users, notably Brian Hancock.

-Printing to Netware from WPDOS under Windows NT, 2000, or XP: The method described in the preceding paragraph does not work, but an elegant and ingenious workaround has been discovered by Brian Hancock.
-First, you must use a Netware queue with no more than eight letters in its name; if your existing queue has a name longer than eight letters, create an additional queue with a shorter name, and specify that it is serviced by the same printer as the existing queue.
+Printing to Netware from WPDOS under Windows NT, 2000, or XP: Use this elegant and ingenious method devised by Brian Hancock.
+It requires a Netware queue with no more than eight letters in its name; if your existing queue has a name longer than eight letters, create an additional queue with a shorter name, and specify that it is serviced by the same printer as the existing queue.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\Current Version\Ports